QTIM-Lab/fundus_detection_segmentation_pipeline/detection/README.md

 ## Verify That YOLO Training Worked (and find Threshold)

-To see some examples of the YOLO output from images in the dataset, refer to the notebook [visualize_yolo_infer.ipynb](./visualization_notebooks/visualize_yolo_infer.ipynb)
+To see some examples of the YOLO output from images in the dataset, refer to the notebook [visualize_yolo_infer.ipynb](../notebooks/detection/visualize_yolo_infer.ipynb)

-That actually shows how to train the model too, but if you want to just load your pretrained, just do:

-`model = YOLO('./runs/detect/train1/weights/best.pt')`

-Like is done in the [create_yolocropped_dataset_multiprocess.py](./create_yolocropped_dataset_multiprocess.py) script to load pretrained weights

-But then it shows predictions and outputs and confidence so you can see what `threshold` will work best for you.
-For me it was 0.875, but probably could've done 0.9 too, but don't want to throw away too much!

 ### Recap